jiajuns/dual-camera-scanning-aruco/README.md

 aruco_ros
 =========

-Software package and ROS wrappers of the [Aruco][1] Augmented Reality marker detector library. for apriltag detection
+Software package and ROS2 wrappers of the [Aruco][1] Augmented Reality marker detector library. for apriltag detection

 ### Images